Artifactory version 6.x to 7.x upgrade with Helm

 If you are replicating your database you must ensure that at any given point in time all nodes see a consistent view of the database, regardless of which specific database instance they access.
 Eventual consistency, and write-behind database synchronization is not supported.

-The filestore is where binaries are physically stored.
+The filestore is where the binaries are physically stored.

-• Local file system in which binaries are stored with redundancy using a binary provider, which manages synchronizing files between the cluster nodes according to the redundancy defined.
+• Local file system stores binaries with redundancy, using a binary provider that manages the synchronization of files between cluster nodes according to the defined redundancy settings.

 • Network File System (NFS)